Aayush-Mishra-11/Talknlock-assignment/README.md

-# Talknlock AI-Powered Marketing Intelligence System
+# AI-Powered Marketing Intelligence System

-This repository contains the source code, analysis scripts, dashboard prototype, and technical documentation for the Talknlock AI/ML Intern Assignment.

 The system combines a **Content Performance Predictive Model** (using a Scikit-Learn Decision Tree Regressor) and a **Content Recommender Engine** (using candidate parameter search and local SHAP explains) with a **Generative LLM Reasoning Layer** (integrating local Ollama or Cloud APIs) to help a digital marketing agency optimize content before publishing.